-Every year, thousands of people suffer – and some even die – from diseases that could’ve been prevented with vaccination.
+Every year, thousands of people suffer from diseases from which they could've been protected.
 That’s according to the U.S. Centers for Disease Control and Prevention (CDC), which is marking August as National Immunization Awareness Month.

-Mercy’s Dr. Laura E. Waters, who specializes in pediatrics, says if you remember one thing about vaccines, it’s that they’re safe.
+Mercy’s Dr. Laura E. Waters, who specializes in pediatrics, says if you remember one thing about immunizations, it’s that they’re safe.

 “That’s the biggest worry among patients and parents, but there has been a lot of research around how we administer them and their schedules,” Dr. Waters said.
 “In fact, the Institutes of Medicine recently concluded the CDC’s vaccinations and recommended schedules [see below] aren’t harmful.
 Plus, there have been no proven studies showing vaccines and autism are linked.”

 Vaccination can protect children from more than a dozen serious diseases, such as influenza, measles and whooping cough.
 Pregnancy is a time to start focusing on your child’s immunity; expectant mothers should get a flu shot every year, as well as the Tdap (tetanus, diphtheria, pertussis) during every pregnancy to ward off whooping cough.